torqueforge/poodii-2018-oct/bowling/tasks.md

      How many of these objects does Game get to know about?

 Tasks:

-1. Draw one or more sequence diagrams, exploring possible designs.
+1. Draw sequence/class diagrams for the existing code.

+1. Ponder a design to fullfill the interactive game requirement.

+1. Draw sequence/class diagrams for your new design.

+1. Prepare to present your design to the class, illustrated by your sequence diagrams.

 1. Write some code, if you dare.

-1. Browse bowling_7_interactive_play_refactor and critique the implementation.